trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 </figure>

-While the remaining tissue is removed and later burned outside of the museum according to professional standards, the bird skin is washed multiple times in water, Supralan, and shampoo, and then once again stored in a plastic bag in a freezer until tanning.[^7]
+While the remaining tissue is removed and later professionally [[disposed|material.dead-animals]] through incineration, the bird skin is washed multiple times in water, Supralan, and shampoo, and then once again stored in a plastic bag in a freezer until tanning.[^7]

 <figure>